 Port of Los Angeles.
 David serves as the litigation team leader for Nossaman’s representation of the Port of Los Angeles in real estate matters.

-The Brun Corporation v.
-Crown Castle, Sprintcom, Pacific Bell, and The Modesto Rifle Club.
-Represented a Sprint subsidiary in a real estate dispute relating to subsurface utilities and plaintiffs’ claim for trespass and negligence related to loss of lateral support.
-Also represented Sprint in a related cross action to quiet title via an easement by prescription.
+Real Estate Dispute Involving Subsurface Utilities.
+Represented a Fortune 100 company in a real estate dispute relating to subsurface utilities and plaintiffs’ claim for trespass and negligence related to loss of lateral support.
+Also represented the client in a related cross action to quiet title via an easement by prescription.

 Port of Long Beach.
-Represents the Port of Long Beach in analyzing and preparing strategy to respond to construction claims involving a design-build contract for the Gerald Desmond Bridge Replacement Project, a 1.5-mile bridge to serve one of the world’s largest and busiest container ports.
+Represents the Port of Long Beach in analyzing and preparing strategy to respond to construction claims involving a design-build contract for the Long Beach International Gateway Bridge Replacement Project, a 1.5-mile bridge to serve one of the world’s largest and busiest container ports.
 The project is the first cable-stayed bridge for vehicles ever built in California.
 David also represents the Port of Long Beach in myriad real estate matters.

 Galpin Motors, Inc. David represents Galpin Motors and many of its related entities in a variety of real estate related matters and corporate disputes.